Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaS.SDK.Client/README.md

 ### Source Code

-The Project is located in the **Microsoft.Marketplace.SaaS.SDK.Client** folder.
+The Project is located in the **SaaS.SDK.Client** folder.
 The project is composed of the following sections:

 | Section Name | Description |
 | --- | --- |